ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ## Networking
 {: #shared_vcd-ops-guide-networking}

-Every VMware Solutions Shared Virtual Data Center comes configured with one edge gateway with five public IP addresses and one private IBM Services network IP address.
-The edge gateway services are customer configurable and require configuration to allow network traffic in and out of their organization Virtual Data Center.
+Every VMware Solutions Shared virtual data center comes configured with one edge gateway with five public IP addresses and one private IBM Services network IP address.
+You can open an {{site.data.keyword.cloud_notm}} Support ticket to request five additional public IP addresses or an entire subnet for your virtual data center.
+Include the following details in your support ticket:

+* Instance region and location
+* Organization ID
+* Virtual data center name
+* Number of additional IPs required

+For more information about opening a support ticket, see [Contacting IBM Support](/docs/vmwaresolutions?topic=vmware-solutions-trbl_support).

+The edge gateway services are customer configurable and require configuration to allow network traffic in and out of their organization virtual data center.
 Configuration is required for access to the internet and the IBM Services network.
 The five public addresses are used for public facing vApps for inbound and outbound public internet traffic.
 The service address is used for access to {{site.data.keyword.cloud_notm}} infrastructure services on the {{site.data.keyword.cloud_notm}} internal private network, including:

 * NTP
 * Windows operating system licensing and updates
 * Red Hat operating system licensing and updates
 * Cloud Object Storage

-There are three types of organization Virtual Data Center networks available in the VMware Solutions Shared Virtual Data Center: routed, internal, or cross-Virtual Data Center.
+There are three types of organization virtual data center networks available in the VMware Solutions Shared virtual data center: routed or internal.

 ### Routed network
 {: #shared_vcd-ops-guide-routed}

-Accessible only by the same organization Virtual Data Center.
-Only VMs in this organization Virtual Data Center can connect to this network.
+Accessible only by the same organization virtual data center.
+Only VMs in this organization virtual data center can connect to this network.
 This network also provides controlled access to an external network.
 An organization administrator can configure Network Address Translation (NAT), firewall, and VPN settings to make specific VMs accessible from the external network.

 ### Internal or isolated network
 {: #shared_vcd-ops-guide-internal}

-Accessible only by the same organization Virtual Data Center.
-Only VMs in this organization Virtual Data Center can connect to and see traffic on the internal organization Virtual Data Center network.
+Accessible only by the same organization virtual data center.
+Only VMs in this organization virtual data center can connect to and see traffic on the internal organization virtual data center network.

-The isolated organization Virtual Data Center network provides an organization Virtual Data Center with an isolated, private network that multiple VMs and vApps can connect to.
-This network provides no connectivity to VMs outside the organization Virtual Data Center.
-VMs that are outside of the organization Virtual Data Center have no connectivity to VMS that are in the organization Virtual Data Center.
+The isolated organization virtual data center network provides an organization virtual data center with an isolated, private network that multiple VMs and vApps can connect to.
+This network provides no connectivity to VMs outside the organization virtual data center.
+VMs that are outside of the organization virtual data center have no connectivity to VMs that are in the organization virtual data center.

-### Cross-Virtual Data Center
-{: #shared_vcd-ops-guide-cross-vdc}

-This network is part of a stretched network, spanning a datacenter group.
-A datacenter group can comprise 2 - 4 organization Virtual Data Centers in a single or multisite vCloud Director deployment.
-VMs connected to this network are connected to the underlying stretched network.

 ### Creating a network
 {: #shared_vcd-ops-guide-create-network}